qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - "Memory safety can only be achieved by Rust."
 No. Most GC languages are memory-safe. [^gc_memory_safety] Memory safety of existing C/C++ applications can be achieved via [Fil-C](https://github.com/pizlonator/fil-c).
 - "Manual memory management is always faster than tracing GC."
 No. Moving GCs [^go_gc] have better throughput in allocation and deallocation [^gc_throughput] [^fragmentation].
 In manual memory management, freeing a large structure may cause big lag.
 Using `Arc` involves atomic operations which may become bottleneck when contended.
 - "The old C/C++ codebases are already battle-tested, so there is no value in rewriting them in Rust."
 No. If they won't ever add any new feature and don't do any large refactoring, only accepting small bug fixes, then they would indeed become more stable and safe over time.
 However, if they adds new feature or do large refactoring, then new memory/thread safety issues could emerge.

+[^unsafe]: A wrong `unsafe` code in Rust can make memory/thread safety issue trigger in safe code.
+The impact of `unsafe` code is not limited to `unsafe` code.

 [^about_arm_memory_tagging]: [ARM memory tagging](https://developer.arm.com/documentation/108035/0100/Introduction-to-the-Memory-Tagging-Extension) is a low-cost way of checking memory safety issue at runtime, similar to address sanitizer, useful for debugging and security alerting.
 But ARM memory tagging is not a sound security defense, because it has 1/16 chance of missing memory-unsafe access.
 If the process auto-restarts after crashing, attacker can retry the attack, eventually hitting the 1/16 probability.
 [Fil-C](https://github.com/pizlonator/fil-c) can catch memory safety issue in 100% chance, so it's a better security defense.